TMeesters/kaggle-project/README.md

 * Review different models and its R2 (Linear regression, Decision Tree, Bagging regression, random forest and Adaboost regressor)
 ![Screenshot 2024-02-17 at 16 15 40](https://github.com/gonzalo711/kaggle-project/assets/44572646/daa5c3c5-9bde-4b80-9f12-d8c32764a0dc)

 We will do our prediction for the validation dataset with out Adaboost regressor.
-You can find the prediction in _predicted_sales.xlsx_
+You can find the prediction in [predicted_sales.xlsx](https://github.com/gonzalo711/kaggle-project/files/14319239/predicted_sales.xlsx)
-[predicted_sales.xlsx](https://github.com/gonzalo711/kaggle-project/files/14319239/predicted_sales.xlsx)